Other kind of Mushrooms

 Nutrition Guide

 Petai is reported to be high in both Protein and vegetable fats, and is a rich source of calcium.
+Click here to see a complete breakdown of the nutritional value of Petai.

 Probably this product is better known as a health-food rather than a vegetable, as there are quite a lot of benefits reported .